 To help keep my students organized with each of these activities, I give them color coded bookmarks.
 The bookmarks show what is expected from students each week.
 The activities are listed in the order in which they should be completed.
 As students complete an activity, they check it off on the day it was completed.
 You can see these activities in my TpT shop!

 I did add a few extras at the bottom of each bookmark, because these are things we do weekly, if not daily.
 I send home a Weekly Multiplication Game with students every Monday.
-These games only require dice or a set of playing cards, which I provide if students don’t have at home.
+These memorizing multiplication fact games only require dice or a set of playing cards, which I provide if students don’t have at home.
 This isn’t an assignment to be graded.
 Instead, it’s an opportunity for fun practice.

 I also give students who need additional support a Multiplication Fact Booklet that will take them through each multiplication problem for that set of multiplication facts.
 This gives students the extra support they may need and it solidifies understanding.